Kovah/blog.kovah.de/content/en/2019/publishing-to-dat-network/index.md

 ---
 title: 'Publishing a static website to the dat:// network'
-description: 'A detailed tutorial on publishing a static website to the dat:// P2P internet network.'
+description: 'A detailed tutorial about publishing a static website to the dat:// network, a new P2P internet network.'

 author: Kevin Woblick
 date: 2019-07-11T13:00:43+02:00